Kotlin/dokka/README.md

 You can run Dokka using [Gradle](/TODO), [Maven](/TODO) or from the [command line](/TODO).
 It is also [highly pluggable](/TODO).

+:mega: Dokka team now leads the product to the Stable release.
+We’d really appreciate it if you could [take our brief survey](https://surveys.jetbrains.com/s3/dokka-survey) about your dev. experience with the tool.
+It helps us get priorities right and deliver the most valuable things first.

 ## Get started

 ### Gradle